rramadev/ReactJS-Basics/README.md

 A ReactJS/Redux project demo, to test and understand the fundamentals and advance concepts of this javascript UI library and related technologies, including:

+- ReactJS
-- React.js
+- Redux
 - JSX
 - React-dom
 - React-router
-- Webpack

 ## Built With

+- ReactJS
-- React.js
+- Redux
 - Webpack
 - Babel
 - Npm scripts